aloebs29/AHRS-Filter-Fusion-Viewer/README.md

 # AHRS Filter/Fusion Viewer

-This is a notebook for evaluating filter/fusion methods on tests performed with 9-DOF motion detectors in real-time.
+This is a notebook for evaluating the performance of filter/fusion methods on tests performed with 9-DOF motion detectors.

 ![Fused Data Plots](/screenshots/fused_plots.PNG?raw=true "Fused Data Plots")